 MST causes the same rates of Post-Traumatic Stress Disorder (PTSD) in women veterans as combat does in men.
-However, MST survivors face particular challenges in accessing disability benefits from the Department of Veterans Affairs (VA) as VA employees often disbelieve survivors' accounts of assault - even when backed up by physician's reports - and require evidence from other sources that corroborate the survivor's account.
-Unlike many other military-related causes of PTSD, MST survivors must submit corroborating evidence in the form of law enforcement or counseling records, pregnancy or STD tests, and statements from fellow servicemembers in order to access treatment and benefits for MST cases.
+10 However, MST survivors face particular challenges in accessing disability benefits from the Department of Veterans Affairs (VA) as VA employees often disbelieve survivors' accounts of assault - even when backed up by physician's reports - and require evidence from other sources that corroborate the survivor's account.
+Unlike many other military-related causes of PTSD, MST survivors must submit corroborating evidence in the form of law enforcement or counseling records, pregnancy or STD tests, and statements from fellow service members in order to access treatment and benefits for MST cases.
 Thus, MST survivors are subject to a higher evidentiary standard than almost any other PTSD claimants.
 Tellingly, from 2008 - 2010 only 32% of PTSD claims related to sexual assault were approved by the VA, while 54% of overall PTSD claims were approved.
-In addition, female survivors of MST were more likely to receive lower compensation ratings from the VA than men, which means they receive fewer benefits.
+11 In addition, female survivors of MST were more likely to receive lower compensation ratings from the VA than men, which means they receive fewer benefits.
+12 The 'Ruth Moore Act of 2013' 13, was introduced in the U. S. Congress, which, if enacted, would lower the evidentiary burden needed to prove service-related PTSD for survivors.

 After her country visit to the United States, the Special Rapporteur on violence against women specifically addressed this issue and called on the United States to "extend evidentiary relief to victims claiming in-service sexual assault and accept their testimony as main proof to support a diagnosis of PTSD."
 (A/HRC/17/26/Add.5, IV(B)(c)).
 The current system, which results in fewer MST PTSD claims being granted and female survivors of MST being awarded lower compensation ratings than male survivors, violates female MST survivors' right to equality, including the right to protection and assistance for victims of gender-based violence, under Article 3 of the ICCPR.

 We hope the Committee will call on the United States to provide survivors suffering from PTSD stemming from their sexual assault with the services they need to recover from their trauma by lowering the unnecessarily high evidentiary burden they face in order to prove their assault to access disability benefits.

-Suggested Questions to the State Party
+Suggested Questions to the State party